DigitalF1ow/simple-money-account-management-sys/README.md

 In order to change the backend API URL, just change the server proxy located in the `vite.config.js`,

 ## Configuring Database Connection
-You can do so in
+You can do so in `database.ini` to change the database configuration